timrogers/starling-ruby/README.md

 ## Usage

-Now you've initialised a `Starling::Client` with your access token, you can start making request to the API.
+Now you've initialised a `Starling::Client` with your access token, you can start making requests to the API.

+All APIs are supported except "Get Photo" under the Contact API (it doesn't seem to actually be possible to set a photo...) and the Payment APIs for creating an immediate or scheduled payment (which are not supported for personal access tokens).

 See below for a few simple examples, or head to our [full documentation](http://www.rubydoc.info/github/timrogers/starling-ruby/master) for complete details: